-- Registers for the 64-bit SDR interface

-- Receiver DCM/MMCM and clock buffer
+- Pipeline registers for the 64-bit SDR interface - Receiver DCM/MMCM and clock buffer

-- AXI4-Lite to IPIF bridge logic

 Demonstration Test Bench

 The demonstration test bench is a simple VHDL or Verilog program to exercise the example design and the core itself.
 It consists of transactor procedures or tasks which connect to the PHY-side ports of the example design, and a control program that pushes frames of varying length and content through the design and checks the values as they exit the core.